SilkRose/Pony/stories/cardboard-casket/cardboard-casket.md

 I'm going to die.
 I've accepted it, but I still fear it.
 Nopony ever wants to die, but here I am, forced to endure each breath until the end.
 Forced to die a slow and painful death as my best friend tries to find me, blissfully unaware of the hiding place I'm trapped in.

 I was always afraid of the dark, but that's nothing compared to death.
 I'd gladly go blind if it means I can still feel the grass under my hooves, and breathe the fresh outside air, and hear my friends' voices.
-If the grim reaper was outside my box, offering that deal, I'd take it in a heartbeat.
+I'd take that deal in a heartbeat.

 I'm more afraid for my friends.
 They'll have to live in a world thinking they're the reason I'm no longer in it.
 Sweetie Belle will feel the worst guilt; hide and seek was her idea.
 I don't fault her at all, but I know her.
-She'll blame herself over and over, and she doesn't deserve to live like that.
+She'll blame herself forever.
+She doesn't deserve to live like that.

 Suddenly I hear hoofsteps near the box, and hope floods my thoughts.
 Somepony is close, somepony can save me!
 They get so close to the box, I can feel the vibration of their hoofsteps through the floor.
 I can hear her calling my name as I try with all my might to yell, scream, kick, anything to get her attention.

 Sweetie Belle trots away as all of my attempts were for naught.
 The one chance I had for salvation, trotting away, sealing my end.
 She was so close, and I so helpless.
 Nothing worked, nothing could save me now.

-My body seems to pity me as I start to cry.
+My body seems to pity me as it lets me cry.
 I enjoy every teardrop as it will most likely be the last shred of comfort I have in life.
 Each drop falls down my face as I dream of making a sound.
 Wishing for one last good cry before I go.

 As the next teardrop slowly rolls down my face, it brings a memory to mind.
 Rainbow is hugging me and agreeing to be my big sister.
 The memory replays in my head, in slow motion and fast-forward, at the same time.
-She was such a good big sister.
+She was such a good sister.

 The memory fades and a new one follows with the next teardrop.
 Me and Sweetie Belle meet Apple Bloom and form the Cutie Mark Crusaders.
 Little did I know how much our group, our calling, would mean to me.